Student Support Services

-For more information about the AIM program visit www.mccneb.edu/learningcommunities/aimforsuccess.asp.
-To register, students should call Student Services.
+For more information about the AIM program, visit www.mccneb.edu/learningcommunities/aimforsuccess.asp.
+To register, students should contact Student Services.

-The Passport Program is a learning community for students interested in starting their degrees at MCC and then transferring to a four-year institution.
-The learning community includes 25 students who will complete their first academic year of college together.
-Students attend full-time during the day, taking three courses each quarter, completing a total of 40.5 quarter credits (27 semester) that will transfer to a four-year institution.
+The Passport program is a learning community for students interested in starting their degrees at MCC and then transferring to a four-year institution.
+The learning communities consist of groups of up to 25 students who complete their first academic year of college together.
+Students attend full-time during the day, taking three courses each quarter, completing a total of 40.5 quarter credits (27.0 semester) that will transfer to a four-year institution.

 Paired learning courses emphasize the relationship between two subject areas by providing students with the opportunity to learn about common topics from different points of reference.
 Instructors organize curriculum around projects and problem-based instruction.

 The Teacher Education @ Metro (TE@M) learning community gives students the opportunity to explore teaching as a profession.
 Through a partnership with the University of Nebraska–Omaha, MCC offers three transferable professional core requirement education courses.
 These courses, completed over two or three quarters, start students toward their Bachelor's Degree in Education and provide an economical way to determine if teaching is the career path for them.
 Additional information and the TE@M application can be found at www.mccneb.edu/team.